prof-tallman/csc228/hiding_place/guide_hiding_place_chapters_13_to_16.md

 What does Chapter 15 show about forgiveness as a response to fear, suffering, and evil?

-### Epilog.
-Healing Wounds After the War ###
+### 16. Since Then (the epilogue) ###

-The epilog shows that Corrie's story does not end when she leaves the camp.
+Since Then shows that Corrie's story does not end when she leaves the camp.
 Her suffering becomes part of her witness to the world, and her ministry reaches many different kinds of wounded people.
 As you read, notice how forgiveness becomes both necessary and difficult after the war.
 Look especially for:

 - What Corrie later learns about her release from Ravensbrück
 - How Corrie's message reaches people in many places